How to Design a Website Menu

 Hamburger Menu

-What it looks like: The hamburger menu is the three horizontal lines at the top of the screen.
+The hamburger menu is the three horizontal lines at the top of the screen.
 When the user clicks it, it opens to reveal a navigation menu.

-What you can use it for: Such a menu is perfect for your website if you want the visitors to focus on the content without being distracted by other design elements.
+Such a menu is perfect for your website if you want the visitors to focus on the content without being distracted by other design elements.
 The hamburger menu is usually used in a mobile version of the website.
 You can set up how the menu appears on different devices.

 For example, you may opt for a regular menu to appear only on the desktop version of your website and make the hamburger menu visible solely on mobile devices.

-How to set it up: Add a ME401/402/403/404/405 block to the page, set up the menu position behavior, the menu icon color, and the menu item text color.
+Add a ME401/402/403/404/405 block to the page, set up the menu position behavior, the menu icon color, the menu background color, and the menu items background color.

 Click here to view an example of a hamburger menu on the website